-With many of us still encouraged to stay at home and work remotely, our organizations now have the added challenge of standing up new remote onboarding programs or scaling existing virtual onboarding strategies.
-And when it comes to SAP end user training and onboarding, this needs to be done right – and fast.
+With many of us are still encouraged to stay at home and work remotely.
+Our organizations now have the added challenge of standing up new remote employee onboarding programs or scaling existing virtual onboarding strategies.
+And when it comes to SAP end-user training and onboarding, this needs to be done right – and fast.

 Employees need to quickly learn, understand, and fully adopt SAP to do their jobs – whether or not they are new remote hires.
 Even if your organization has the difficult task of rolling out an SAP implementation during a pandemic, effective onboarding is critical.
 And this moment calls for some different approaches.
 Here are 5 ideas for building a remote onboarding program that can get your employees up to speed in SAP now and in the future.

 Embrace the “remote” in remote onboarding

 Remote work, and remote onboarding, will likely be a bigger part of the post-pandemic normal than ever before.
 So it’s important to design an onboarding experience that acknowledges that – and not let it be an ad-hoc effort.
 While transposing existing training and onboarding strategies to a virtual space may seem like the right approach, as well as the most expedient, this should be avoided.
 Instead, set onboarding program goals that reflect a longer-term view of remote work environments.